 The school environment, like any woodworking or shop area, contains potential dangers: power tools are operating continuously; wood shavings constitute a fire hazard; sawdust and fumes from paints, varnishes, and other materials can be detrimental to the respiratory system.
 This environment is unsafe only if those working within it fail to comply with approved operating procedures.
-Sensible precautionary measures are always required, and a detailed safety briefing will be a part of the introductory process.
-Students will receive training and are required to follow all procedures and safety protocols documented in the school's "COVID-19 Exposure Control, Mitigation & Recovery Plan."
+Sensible precautionary measures are always required, and a detailed safety briefing is part of the orientation process.
+Students will receive training and are required to follow all procedures and safety protocols.
 To protect the health and safety of students and staff at the school, students can be dismissed if they do not follow these procedures.
+Students will find copies of the school's written emergency preparedness plan, titled 'Emergency Action Plan,' clearly marked in each shop and the administration building.
+Additional copies are available upon request.